pebreo/pebreo.github.io/endgame/partW-theplan.md

 Next, we destigmatize polyamory and ethical non-monogamy (ENM).
 At their core, these structures still demand honesty, communication, and vulnerability - the bedrock of healthy bonds.
 It means a lot of work on our mental health too.

 Another game-changer lies in karma socioeconomics, a convergence of human-aligned AI and blockchain tech.
-This transparent, explainable AI works for everyone, not just an elite few.
-And blockchain?
-It keeps the whole system locked down and on the same page for all.
+This transparent, explainable AI works as constant recordkeeper with blockchain as record.
+It would keep thorough, impartial, and private record of account.

 If we can pull this off, just imagine: hunger, poverty, disease - mere relics.
 War itself could become a painful, distant memory.
 Also, ibfinite growth wouldn't just be possible, it would be celebrated as the new normal.